KarolStola/DragonframeMotionController/README.md

 # Dragonframe Motion Controller
 Arduino library for controlling generic Dragonframe Motion Controllers.

 Please note, that the implementation currently does not support the motion blur handling.
-Feel free to submit the merge request if you'd like to add it.
+Feel free to submit the merge or feature request if you'd like it to be added.

 ## Instalation
 1. Install prerequisite library: https://github.com/KarolStola/DelayedTasks